 As in so many markets across the country, buyers and sellers will have to wait to see how things play out.

-Tampa is the one of three Florida cities on this list.
 During the pandemic, many people — including hordes of folks from New York and New Jersey — relocated to Florida.
-That has helped push prices up to what might be unsustainable levels.
+That has helped push prices in Tampa and elsewhere up to what might be unsustainable levels.

-Lakeland is the hottest city in Florida, and it has a housing market to match.
-Will home prices soon cool down?
+Lakeland is the hottest city in Florida — literally — and it has a housing market to match.
+Will home prices drop into a deep freeze?
 It’s anybody’s guess.

 Back in 2009, Fort Myers was a poster child for all that had gone wrong in the housing bubble: Years of eye-popping price gains followed by an epic crash.

 President Barack Obama even visited the city to tout his economic stimulus plan and the relief he hoped it would bring to down-on-their-luck Americans.

 Fort Myers housing values have soared once again.
 Will the story have a different ending this time?

 Premium buyers are paying in this market: 62.84%